Blog

-Since yesterday was Easter Sunday, prompted me to write this.
+Since yesterday was Easter Sunday, I felt compelled to explore resurrection as rebirth—a profound spiritual transformation that transcends religious tradition.
 I got an epiphany yesterday while in an email to someone I greatly admire.

 I’m sure that most people know the Christian story of Easter and the Resurrection by now.
 Whether you adhere to this tenet, if it’s a true story or it’s an allegory, is another story of course.